Police Cybercrime Investigation Virus

 Police Cybercrime Investigation Departament virus removal guide

-Ukash (Smart Voucher Limited) is a legitimate company and it's not related to ransomware viruses - Cyber criminals are using this service to extort money from unsuspecting PC users.
+Ukash (Smart Voucher Limited) is a legitimate company and is not related to ransomware viruses - Cyber criminals use the name of this service to extort money from unsuspecting PC users.

-Cybercrime Investigation Departament
+Police Cybercrime Investigation Department .

 Attention!
-Your PC is blocked due to at least one of the reasons specified below.
+Your PC is blocked due to at least one of the reasons specified below:

-infringing Article 128 of the Criminal Code of Canada.
+You have been violating Copyright and Related Rights Laws (Video, Music, Software) and illegally using or distributing copyrighted content, thus infringing Article 128 of the Criminal Code of Canada.
 Article 128 of the Criminal Code provides for a fine of two to five hundred minimal wages or a deprivation of liberty for two to eight years.
 You have been viewing or distributing prohibited Pornographic content (Child Porno/Zoofilia and etc).
 Thus violating article 202 of the Criminal Code of Canada.
 Article 202 of the Criminal Code provides for a deprivation of liberty for four to twelve years.
 Illegal access to computer data has been initiated from your PC, or you have been...

-Article 208 of the Criminal Code provides for a fine of up to Cad 100,000 and/or a deprivation of liberty for four to nine years.
+Article 208 of the Criminal Code provides for a fine of up to CAD 100,000 and/or a deprivation of liberty for four to nine years.

-the law On Neglectful Use of Personal Computer.
-Article 210 of the Criminal Code provides for a fine of Cad 2,000 to Cad 8,000.
-Spam distribution or other unlawful advertising has been effected from your PC as a profit-seeking activity or without knowledge, your PC may be
+Illegal access has been initiated from your PC without your knowledge or consent, your PC may be infected by malware, thus you are violating the law On Neglectful Use of a Personal Computer.
+Article 210 of the Criminal Code provides for a fine of CAD 2,000 to Cad 8,000.
+Spam distribution or other unlawful advertising has been effected from your PC as a profit-seeking activity or without knowledge, your PC may be infected by malware...

 Police Cybercrime Investigation Departament virus removal:

-Start your computer in safe mode.
-Click Start, then click Shut down.
-Select Restart and click OK.
-During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with networking from the list and press ENTER.
+Start your computer in Safe Mode.
+Click Start, click Shut Down, click Restart, click OK.
+During your computer starting process press the F8 key on your keyboard multiple times until you see the Windows Advanced Option menu, then select Safe Mode with Networking from the list.

 Video showing how to start Windows 7 in "Safe Mode with Networking":

-After completing these steps your computer should be clean, reboot your computer in normal mode.
+After completing these steps, your computer should be clean.
+Reboot your computer in normal mode.

 Alternative Cybercrime Investigation Departament virus removal guide:

-If this ransomware blocks your screen when you start your computer in safe mode with networking, try starting your PC in safe mode with command prompt.
+If this ransomware blocks your screen when you start your computer in Safe Mode with Networking, try starting your PC in Safe Mode with Command Prompt.

-1. During your computer starting process press F8 key on your keyboard multiple times until Windows Advanced Options menu shows up, then select Safe mode with command prompt from the list and press ENTER.
+1. During your computer starting process, press the F8 key on your keyboard multiple times until the Windows Advanced Options menu appears, and then select Safe Mode with Command Prompt from the list and press ENTER.

-2. In the opened command prompt type explorer and press Enter.
-This command will open explorer window, don't close it and continue to the next step.
+2. In the opened command prompt, type explorer and press Enter.
+This command will open the explorer window.
+Do not close it and continue to the next step.

-3. In the command prompt type regedit and press Enter.
-This will open the registry editor window.
+3. In the Command Prompt type regedit and press Enter.
+This will open the Registry Editor window.

-4. In the registry editor window you should navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\
+4. In the Registry Editor window, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon\

-5. In the right side of the window locate "Shell" and right click on it.
+5. In the right side of the window, locate "Shell" and right click on it.
 Click on Modify.
-The default value data is Explorer.exe if you see something else written in this window remove it and type in Explorer.exe (you can write down whatever else was written in the value data section - this is a path of the rogue execution file) - use this information to navigate to the rogue executable and remove it.
+The default value in the Data column is Explorer.exe - if you see something else displayed in this window, remove it and type Explorer.exe (take a note of whatever else was displayed in the Data column - this is the path of the rogue execution file).
+Use this information to navigate to the rogue executable and remove it.

 Anti-spyware programs known to detect and remove Cybercrime Investigation Departament virus: